Andre Dickens

-Andre DeShawn Dickens (born June 17, 1974) is an American politician and nonprofit executive who is the 61st and current mayor of Atlanta, Georgia.
-He was a member of the Atlanta City Council and defeated council president Felicia Moore in the second round of Atlanta's 2021 mayoral election.
-He is the chief development officer at TechBridge, a nonprofit technology organization.
-He served as the chairperson of the transportation committee and chaired on the Public Safety and Legal Administration Committee.
+Andre Dickens (born June 17, 1974) is an American politician who is currently serving as the 61st mayor of Atlanta, Georgia.
+Prior to winning the 2021 election, which concluded after a runoff against city council president Felicia Moore, Dickens had served on the Atlanta City Council and chaired on the Public Safety and Legal Administration Committee.
+Dickens is also the chief development officer of TechBridge, a technology-based nonprofit.

+Dickens won a second term as mayor in 2025.

 Personal life

 Mayor Andre Dickens was the chief development officer for Tech Bridge; this non-profit offers affordable technology and business expertise to other nonprofits in underserved areas.
 In 2018, Dickens co-founded a Technology Career Program for the unemployed to be able to learn new tech skills and other IT training to take advantage of the booming tech jobs market.
 Mayor Andre Dickens also serves on the Georgia Tech Alumni Board, the Alumnus Leadership Atlanta, Diversity Leadership Atlanta, United Way VI, and Regional Leadership Institute.
-Dickens is also a Brother of Kappa Alpha Psi that he joined when attending Georgia Tech.
+Dickens is a Brother of Kappa Alpha Psi; having pledged when he attended Georgia Tech.

-Dickens is a deacon at the New Horizon Baptist Church in Northwest Atlanta.
-He has one daughter, Bailey.
+Dickens lives in the Historic Collier Heights neighborhood in northwest Atlanta.
+Dickens is a deacon at the New Horizon Baptist Church near his home and has one daughter, Bailey.

 Early life and education

-Dickens was born on June 17, 1974, in Atlanta.
+Dickens was born in 1974, in Atlanta.
 Raised by his mother Sylvia Dickens and stepfather who adopted him and his other two siblings at the age of 7.
 While spending time with his step-father they often bonded over taking things apart and rebuilding them which birthed Dickens' passion for engineering.
-He grew up in Southwest Atlanta, and attended Benjamin Elijah Mays High School before enrolling at the Georgia Institute of Technology, where he received his degree in Chemical Engineering in 1998.
+He grew up in Southwest Atlanta, and attended Benjamin Elijah Mays High School before enrolling at the Georgia Institute of Technology, where he received his degree in chemical engineering in 1998.
 Dickens received his Master's of Public Administration in Economic Development from Georgia State University.